[Article written in June 2016, using the outcome of the Brexit vote to drive home a point for us all.]

 mixed?

 What would I say to Boris?
 "Quit while you're ahead."
 But he wouldn't listen.
-So I'd remind him of one of my favourite warnings: "Be careful what you wish for."
+So I'd remind him of one of my favorite warnings: "Be careful what you wish for."
 He still wouldn't listen.
 Move on.

 So did the better man actually lose?